wpilibsuite/frc-docs/source/docs/hardware/sensors/proximity-switches.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/proximity-switches-hardware/limit-switch-to-roborio.svg
+   :alt: A normally open limit switch connected to a channel of the roboRIO DIO.

 Mechanical proximity switches (more commonly known as "limit switches") are probably the most-commonly used proximity switch in FRC, due to their simplicity, ease-of-use, and low cost.
 A limit switch is quite simply a switch attached to a mechanical arm, usually at the limits of travel.
 The switch is activated when an object pushes against the switch arm, actuating the switch.